modernappsninja-archive/TkgiPocTestPlan_TI5008/Storage/deploy CSI Storage Plugin/readme.md

 In case of NSX-T integration, what is means is the Floating IP allocated to the SNAT of this namespace in the T0 (or T1 if shared T1 model is used) MUST be able to reach vCenter.

 ## Manifest Files

+All the following manifests files are provided inside this directory:

 - vsphere-csi-controller-rbac.yaml
 - vsphere-csi-controller-ss-data-1.yaml